RepoDynamics/PyPackIT/docs/website/source/manual/control/structure/index.md

-The entire control center settings is essentially a large mapping (equivalent to a JSON object or a Python dictionary) with a [defined schema](#manual-cc-options) where some keys have simple scalar values (strings, numbers, booleans), while others have complex nested structures (sequences and mappings).
+The entire control center settings is essentially a large mapping (equivalent to a JSON object or a Python dictionary) with a [defined schema](#manual-cc-options) where some keys have simple scalar values (strings, numbers, booleans) while others have complex nested structures (sequences and mappings).
-By default, this mapping is broken down into multiple YAML files, each containing a thematically related subset of the project configurations:
+By default, this top-level mapping is broken down into multiple YAML files, each containing a thematically related subset of the project configurations.

 :::{admonition} Control Center's Default Directory Structure